ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 ### Cross-boundary Workload Identity

-As workloads often need to communicate across administrative boundaries, extra care needs to be taken when it comes to identity communication to ensure scalability and privacy.
+As workloads often need to communicate across trust boundaries, extra care needs to be taken when it comes to identity communication to ensure scalability and privacy.
+(TODO: align with OAuth cross domain identity and authorization)

 #### Egress Identity Generalization

-A workload communicating with a service, or another workload provided by an external organization may need to provide more generic identity information.
-Detailed identity of internal workload originating the communication is relevant inside the administrative domain but could be excessive for the outside world and expose internal topology information that can be sensitive.
+A workload communicating with a service, or another workload located outside the trust boundary may need to provide modified identity information.
+Detailed identity of internal workload originating the communication is relevant inside the trust boundary but could be excessive for the outside world and expose potentially sensitive internal topology information.

-A security gateway at the edge of an administrative domain can be used to validate identity information of the workload, perform context specific authorization of the transaction and replace workload specific identity with a generalized one for a given administrative domain.
+A security gateway at the edge of a trust boundary can be used to validate identity information of the workload, perform context specific authorization of the transaction and replace workload specific identity with a generalized one for a given trust domain.

 #### Inbound Gateway Identity Validation

 Inbound security gateway is a common design pattern for service protection.
 This functionality is often found in CDN services, API gateways, load balancers, Web Application Firewalls (WAFs) and other security solutions.
-Workload identity verification should be performed as a part of these security services.
+Workload identity verification of inbound requests should be performed as a part of these security services.
 After validation of workload identity, the gateway may either leave it unmodified or replace it with its own identity to be validated by the destination.

 # Security Considerations